TERROR IN STARK COUNTY

 An all male jury of six elderly were sworn in by Deputy Coroner Dunlap at 7:30 that Monday evening in Toulon, Illinois.
 Reporters from a half dozen newspapers were there along with a room full of spectators.
 Seven witnesses were subpoenaed, six men and one woman.
 Most of the men investigating the case were there, along with some family members of the deceased.
 Three doctors testified, one of them read the report from the pathologist, Doctor Lowell Martin.
 The doctor stated in his report that the death of Donna Fritch was due to bleeding from a massive gash across the neck that extended virtually from ear to ear.

 Other witnesses included Morrow Cox of the local funeral home and of course, Harold Fletcher.
 Pete told the jury about Donna, and the fact that she had worked for him for almost seven months.
 It was very obvious that Pete felt the loss of this fine young lady.
 Doctor Joe Unhold indicated to the jury that there was no possibility of an accident or suicide.
 The Jury was sworn by the coroner and handed the case for deliberation.
 After their coffee they came back with an open verdict.
-“We the jury find that Donna Fritch died from extensive bleeding from a neck wound caused by a person or person unknown with an unknown weapon.
-We recommend that the authorities continue the investigation into her death.”

 THE INVESTIGATION CONTINUES